dtavan/PyBPS/README.rst

     [DAYSIM]
     ResultFile_Extensions = .el.htm, .DA  # Default extensions for DAYSIM output files

-In the current version of PyBPS, only ``Type46`` monthly integrated TRNSYS results can be parsed automatically by the built-in functions.
+In the current version of PyBPS, when working with TRNSYS, for the simulation results to be parsed automatically you must output monthly integrated results with a ``Type46``.
+All the results should go to a unique output file.
 Future version of PyBPS will support additional TRNSYS output formats.

 Simulation log file extensions